mumbleskates/bilrost/README.md

     * tagged fields
     * forwards and backwards compatibility as message types are extended
     * distinguished encoding
+      * floating point values
+      * negative zero and why `ordered_float::NotNan` is not supported
     * some semantics depend upon the types themselves, like defaults and maybe ordering